ksaaskil/functional-programming-examples/monocle-ts/article.md

 type Hobby = t.TypeOf<typeof HobbyT>; // Static type
 ```

 I use the `T` extension to mark `io-ts` types.
-It's important to notice that the `HobbyT` is a `const`: it's an object that remembers its properties even after the code is transpiled to JavaScript.
+It's important to notice that the `HobbyT` is a `const` and not a type: it's an object that remembers its properties even after the `TypeScript` code is transpiled to JavaScript.
 Therefore, one can use the `HobbyT` object at _run-time_ to check if objects are actually valid hobbies or not.

 `Hobby`, on the other hand, is a static type equivalent to `type Hobby = { name: string }`. `Hobby` is a pure TypeScript thing and does not exist anymore after transpilation.